Plan a Micro Wedding: Checklist and Timeline

 Pink floral arch and chairs set up for a small wedding ceremony.

-If you don’t want the headache of a traditional wedding, but still want to celebrate, think about planning a micro wedding.
+If you don’t want the headache of a traditional wedding, but still want to celebrate, think about planning a micro wedding!

-What is a Micro Wedding?
+What Is a Micro Wedding?

 A micro wedding is typically 25 people or less.
 Planning a micro wedding gives a couple the chance to celebrate with those who are truly their nearest and dearest.
-A micro wedding can have all the romance and tradition of a typical wedding, just on a smaller scale.

 By choosing an intimate celebration, a couple can save money, time and stress.
 A micro wedding can be held at a smaller venue without a traditional caterer.
 It’s easier to plan and execute, especially for a DIY couple.